sirhCC/Zero-Trust-Infrastructure-Scanner/Wiki-Home.md

 A: AWS, Azure, and Google Cloud Platform with extensible architecture for additional providers.

 **Q: Can I use this in production environments?**
 A: Yes!
-The scanner is designed for enterprise production use with over 4,500+ lines of production-ready code.
+The scanner is designed for enterprise production use with comprehensive security features and robust architecture.

 **Q: How does real-time monitoring work?**
 A: WebSocket-based continuous monitoring with configurable scan intervals and live dashboard updates.